metrorailings/OwlBlog/content/posts/2022-week-12-insights-1.md

 I'm seeing Seattle use quite a few five-man fronts on defense, with a single linebacker behind them.
 Is Carroll trying to incorporate Staley principles?
 And why's he trying to do this against a team that thrives on the power running game?

-It's telling that on a critical third down from about 6 yards out, McDaniels chose to run the ball.
+It's telling that on a critical third down from about 6 yards out, McDaniels chose to run the ball, knowing full well he was never going to try to convert on fourth down.

 ***